AbhinavTuladhar/Password-Manager/README.md

 # Password-Manager

-An password manager made using Python which uses the CLI for user interaction.
+A password manager made using Python which uses the CLI for user interaction.

 To use: